What you need to know about PrEP

 * Talk to your clinician about side effects

-* If you forget to take PrEP, take it in the moment you remember it.
+* If you forget to take PrEP, take it in the moment you remember it (but don’t take it twice in a day).

 Can I donate blood when I am on PrEP?

-The SANBS does not accept blood donations from people on PrEP.
+Unfortunately, the SANBS does not currently accept blood donations from people on PrEP.

 Who do I contact to get free PrEP?